Vinko Puljić: Clergy sex abuse

 In February 2019, Puljić said in an interview that there were several cases of clergy abuse in Bosnia and Herzegovina as well, but that he did not report them to the police.
 Puljić did not publish the names of the abusers or the place where they were at the service.

+World War II

+In May 2020, his commemoration of the Yugoslav death march of collaborators repatriated at Bleiburg in Sarajevo had been the focus of media attention.
+His secretary-general Ivo Tomašević defended the decision, and the event was held.
+This was in response to the cancellation of the Bleiburg commemoration.

 Personal life

-On 2 December 2020, it was confirmed that Puljić tested positive for COVID-19, amid its pandemic in Bosnia and Herzegovina; by 12 December, he recovered.
+On 2 December 2020, it was confirmed that Puljić had tested positive for COVID-19 during the pandemic in Bosnia and Herzegovina; he had recovered by 12 December.